How to Use the Table of Contents Block

-If you added the block to a page with existing Headings, then they will automatically be listed once the block’s been added.
+If you add the Table of Contents block to a page with existing Headings, then the headings will automatically be listed once the block has been added.

 You also have the option to hide individual entries by clicking on the eye icon beside the entry.

 The Table of Contents block also uses the anchors of your Heading blocks.
-If you already have Heading blocks in your article and they don't have anchors yet, the block can generate any missing anchors your headings may.
+If you already have Heading blocks in your article and they don't have anchors yet, the block can generate any missing anchors in your headings.

-You can style the block like you normally would with any Stackable block.
-You will find the same Block, Style, and Advanced tabs in the inspector once you select the block.
+You can style the block just like any Stackable block.
+You will find the same Layout, Style, and Advanced tabs in the inspector once you select the block.

-You can add a block background and some border settings to the block to make it easily distinguishable.
-You can also play around with the Typography settings to your liking under the Style tab. 👍
+You can add a block background and border settings to the block to make it easy to distinguish.
+You can also play around with the Typography settings in the Style tab.

 If you navigate to the Style tab, you will find the Scrolling panel.
 Here you can toggle on the Use Smooth Scroll settings to allow better scrolling on your page.